 Assessing officer certification requirements

-Currently, assessors must obtain 16 hours of continuing education in order to maintain their certification.
-Assessors must also pass a Uniform Standards of Professional Appraisal Practice (USPAP) test every five years.
+Beginning in 2017, assessors must obtain 20 hours of continuing education in order to maintain their certification.
 Assessor certification requirements are governed by the Michigan State Tax Commission.
 More information regarding assessor recertification can be found at their site.

 Property and Land search for